The following FAQs will help identify the mentoring process and how it can help you.

 If you have any further questions, please CONTACT US.

 What is a specialist mentor?

-A specialist autism mentor is an individual who is trained to provide personal and professional advice to adults with an autism spectrum condition.
+A specialist autism mentor is an individual who is trained to provide personal and professional advice to autistic adults.
 The mentor will help you to address issues that are currently holding you back, develop strategies to move forward and prepare for, find and maintain paid or voluntary employment.

 How will a mentor help me?

 Mentoring support is tailored to each individual’s needs and existing strengths and will often address sensory issues, social and communication skills, as well as dealing with stress and anxiety.

 The employment-focused support will focus on the unwritten rules of the workplace, the expectations of managers and colleagues, CV preparation, identifying suitable vacancies, drafting cover letters, completing job applications, interview preparation and support at interview.
 The support can also continue once you are in employment to help deal with any issues that may arise.

 How do I find a mentor?

 Consult our LIST OF MENTORS for details of specialist mentors across the country.